-- Step 4: MDA will send you a registration card in the mail with a unique registration number.
-Post the registration card in a location visible to customers where you are selling your food or have it with you and make it available upon request. - You may check the status of your registration in the Licensing Information Search (http://www2.mda.state.mn.us/webapp/lis/default.jsp). - Once you are listed you can sell your cottage food items. - It may take up to 30 days for your registration to be processed and displayed in the online system.
+- Step 4: MDA will send you a registration card in the mail with a unique registration number. - You may check the status of your registration in the Licensing Information Search (http://www2.mda.state.mn.us/webapp/lis/default.jsp). - Once you are listed you can sell your cottage food items. - It may take up to 30 days for your registration to be processed and displayed in the online system.
 Registrations are mailed within one week of processing.